 We can help with that.
 All students applying to SouthCoast Community Foundation scholarships are invited to use the uAspire Financial Aid Help Desk to get your answers to your questions.

 This service is available to all scholarship applicants from January through the beginning of May.
-After May 1st, access to this help desk will continue for scholarship recipients only, through the end of 2020.
+After May 1st, access to this help desk will continue for scholarship recipients only, through the end of that year.

 uAspire is not able to answer questions specific to the actual scholarship to which you are applying.